djmgit/Paraglider/README.md

 # Paraglider

-Paraglider is a golang based tool to convert any linux host into a TCP load balancer using iptable rules.
+Paraglider is a golang based tool to convert any Linux host into a TCP load balancer using iptable rules.
 Paraglider can be used in situations where you do not want to use a heavy weight, full blown load balancer, but a minimalistic, lightweight TCP load balancer to load balance between given backends.
-One such usecase for Paraglider can be light weight IOT projects where the device which needs to serve as a load balancer is low end and less powerfull.
+One such use case for Paraglider can be lightweight IOT projects where the device which needs to serve as a load balancer is low end and less powerful.

 ## Quick start